 Fort Casper, established in 1859, was a military and trading fort located along the Oregon Trail.
 A reconstructed fort now sits at the original site along the North Platte River and is preserved as part of the National Register of Historic Places.
 Inside the Fort Casper Museum and Historic Site you'll learn about the history and people of Central Wyoming.
 Topics addressed in exhibits and artifacts cover Fort Casper history, Native American culture (both prehistoric and modern), the region's historic trails, and ranching and local industry.

 You can explore the fort grounds and buildings and see examples of how the original inhabitants lived and conducted business.
 Items to check out include a wagon ferry, carriage shed, telegraph office, sutler's store, commissary, and cemetery.

 Also known as The NIC, Nicolaysen Art Museum collects and exhibits contemporary art of the Rocky Mountain Region.
 Their "Discovery Center" provides hands-on art stations where kids and grownups can experiment with a variety of art media, from watercolor and crayon to clay and puppets.
 The NIC also offers a variety of special lectures, classes, and workshops.

 The Science Zone offers hands-on fun for small children, allowing them to play, explore, and build.
-At the Thoracic Park exhibit, they can learn about their heart and lungs, and the things that impact their health.
-The Engineering Zone provides the opportunity to build - and knock down - structures from building blocks and other materials.
+At the Thoracic Park exhibit, for example, they can learn about their heart and lungs, and the things that impact their health.
+The Engineering Zone provides the opportunity to build—and knock down—structures from building blocks and other materials.
 You can learn about animals in the Zone Zoo and play with bubbles at the Bubble Zone.